 Fort Funston, San Francisco

-For San Francisco travellers with dogs, Fort Funston is a mecca of off-leash fun.
-Here, pups sprint across the peninsula’s largest dune field before tearing down steep trails toward a wide Pacific beach backed by 200-foot bluffs.
+For San Francisco travelers with dogs, Fort Funston is a mecca of off-leash fun.
+Here, pups sprint across the peninsula’s largest dune field before tearing down steep trails toward a wide Pacific beach backed by 60m bluffs.
 Dog or no dog, this decommissioned defense installation is an impressive place for a walk (not to mention a stellar hang gliding destination).
 The waves are too cold and rough for serious swimming, but the shore is usually full of gleeful animals splashing through the water, kicking up sand, and generally preparing for the inevitable bath.

 Rodeo Beach, Sausalito

 Nestled in a cove across the Golden Gate Bridge from San Francisco, this petite pebble beach in Sausalito feels like a gift with its plentiful free parking, picnic spots, off-leash dog policy, and dramatic landscape bounded by a lagoon to the rear and cliffs on either side.
 Start with a leg-burning uphill hike rewarded by panoramic views of the Marin Headlands and San Francisco Bay, then kick back on the beach while your furry friend splashes in the shallows and wet-suited surfers balance on the waves.
 Keep a look out for dolphins and also keep an eye on your snacks: The seagulls here are skillful thieves.